“If an injury has to be done to a man it should be so severe that his vengeance need not be feared.” – Niccolo Machiavelli

 7. – Attacks reveal intent, defence reveals priority.
 You don’t defend the unimportant.
 You don’t attack allies unless it’s a decoy, this simple concept can be extrapolated to any situation.

 8. – The battle of the sexes is the only war where crushing the opposition isn’t victory.
-No, a man must avoid checkmate and stalemate, he must continuously put his woman in check.
-This and only this is victory for both sides.
+No, a man must avoid checkmate and stalemate, by continuously putting his woman in check.
+This and only this is victory for the union.

 9. – Everything is war in a different set of clothing.
 Love, business, politics, wherever there are competing interests there is a battlefield, and wherever there is a battlefield, there is war.